Intuit Global Privacy Statement

 When we transfer, store or process personal information outside of your jurisdiction, we take appropriate safeguards to require that your personal information remain protected in accordance with this Privacy Statement and applicable law.
 We may use contracts or the Standard Contractual Clauses approved by the European Commission or, as may be applicable, the equivalent clauses approved by the UK Government, to help ensure your information is protected.
 For more information on the transfer safeguards we rely on and where they have been made available please contact us by using the details in the “How to contact us” section below.

 Although not relied on for data transfers, Intuit (excluding Credit Karma) complies with the EU-U.S. Privacy Shield Framework and the Swiss-U.S. Privacy Shield Framework as set forth by U.S. Department of Commerce regarding the collection, use, and retention of personal information transferred from the European Union (EU), the United Kingdom (UK), and Switzerland to the United States.
 We are subject to the investigatory and enforcement powers of the Federal Trade Commission.
-You can find more information about Intuit’s and Mailchimp’s EU-U.S. and Swiss-U.S. Privacy Shield certification here and here, respectively.
+You can find more information about Intuit’s and Mailchimp’s EU-U.S. and Swiss-U.S. Privacy Shield certification here.

 Security of your personal information